Triangle

 What is your background?

 I have always had an interest in engineering and design and love to get involved with making and tinkering.
 In my spare time I am designing, creating and 3D printing everything from useful gadgets to board game accessories.
-Having recently established a small maker space and “Maker Club” at the University of Nottingham I hope to encourage this exploration of design and making in the students and university community.
+Having established a small maker space and “Maker club” at the University of Nottingham, I am passionate about encouraging all students and the community to explore design and making.

-My current role is a mix of teaching (what I love) and organisation (also what I love).
-My teaching consists of mainly the mechanical side of our programme – with a particular enthusiasm for the design side.
-I lead three modules on the programme – “Mechanics and Design”, “Design, Make and Test 1” and “Materials and Manufacturing”.
+My current role is a mix of teaching (what I love) and organisation - also what I love.
+My teaching consists of mainly the mechanical side of our programme with a particular enthusiasm for the design side.
+I lead three modules on the programme – “Mechanics and Design”, “Materials and Manufacturing”, and “BEng project".
 I also support various other modules.

 What kind of support have you found helpful in advancing your career?